 2. You don’t know when you’re most productive

 Once you know what to prioritize, you can then schedule your highest-priority tasks for when you’re most productive.
 The beauty of time blocking is that it’s adaptable to our own individual productive habits – but if you don’t know when you work at your peak, you’ll be at a disadvantage.

 If you’re a morning person, scheduling your most important task first thing means you’ll be working at your best – plus, it allows you to focus on it with a fresh mind.
 But if you don't reach full steam until the afternoon, you might want to schedule your most important tasks for after lunch, and fill your mornings with shallower tasks.

 3. You don’t group meetings

 Meetings can be great ways to collaborate.
 But they can also be time consuming and unproductive, and poorly scheduled meetings are another reason why time blocking doesn’t work.
 If you only have half an hour between meetings, it’s not long enough to get stuck into any deep work, and to fill the time, many of us start context switching, which builds up an attention residue.

 The best way to avoid these pitfalls is to group meetings together.
-There are smart tools like Dewo that use AI to schedule the most effective times for meetings.
 Once you group meetings together, you can then look at ways to stop them overrunning and ensure they’re always productive.